My Story

 I felt unloved, unwanted and unprotected but knew all my sunshine, my baby girl, needed me to persevere and overcome.
 We did.
 We were incredibly fortunate and grateful to have our flat shortly after.

-Now a single mother to my beautiful daughter, I focus on raising her with love, compassion, resilience and perseverance; a trait she already possesses from her own health struggles.
+I focus on raising my daughter with love, compassion, resilience and perseverance; a trait she already possesses from her own health struggles.
 Unlike me at her age, my daughter will be truly seen and not dismissed or ignored.
 History will not repeat itself.

-Now an adult with a late diagnosis of OCD and ARFID, and a patient of Integrative Approach Therapy, CBT, CBT-ARFID and Specialist Psychotherapies; mental health and healing will always matter to me.
+Now an adult with a late diagnosis of autism (at age 25) and ARFID (at age 24), and a patient of therapy – mental health and healing will always matter to me.

 In the words of Maya Angelou, "And still I rise."